Norbert-OO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11:A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 Task 12:A script that creates a directory called my_dir with permissions 751 in the working directory.
 Task 13:A script that changes the group owner to school for the file hello.
+Task 14:A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+Task 15:A  script that changes the owner and the group owner of _hello to vincent and staff respectively.
+Task 16:A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+Task 17:A script that will play the StarWars IV episode in the terminal.